ErichBSchulz/backbone.marionette/docs/marionette.application.module.md

 MyApp.start();
 ```

-Note that modules loaded and defined after the `app.start()` call will still
+Even modules loaded and defined after the `app.start()` call are still
-be started automatically.
+automatically started.

 ### Start Events

-When starting a module, a "before:start" event will be triggered prior
+When starting a module, a "before:start" event is triggered prior
-to any of the initializers being run.
-A "start" event will then be
+to any of the initializers running.
+A "start" event then occurs.
-triggered after they have been run.

 ```js
 var mod = MyApp.module("MyMod");